poster

 • Closing: Rotate the valve stem 90° in the opposite direction, aligning the ball's through-hole perpendicular to the flow path; media pressure pushes the ball tightly against the outlet valve seat, with a tighter seal at higher pressures.

-Ceramic Ball Valve
+Fluorine-Lined Ball Valve

-Ceramic Ball Valve
+Fluorine-Lined Ball Valve

 Structural Features